jcgloria/jcgloria.github.io/content/posts/aws_simple_fargate.md

 # Running the task with Fargate

-1. Fargate, unlike lambda, needs to run inside a VPC.
+1. Fargate, unlike Lambda, needs to run inside a VPC.
 Make sure the default VPC is set up in the region the project was deployed.
 The VPC should have subnets with a route to the internet gateway.

 2. Get the default VPC ID
 ```bash